 This is the simple system we’ll be building inside the greenhouse module.

 (NOTE: There’s no need to spend thousands of dollars on a large specialty plastic water tank.
-A small backyard above ground swimming pool would work perfect for the fish tank.
-The pool pictured above is a 4400 gallon pool and comes with a pump and filter.
-You won’t need the filter unless you specifically want it.
-Also don’t swim in the fish tank once you add the fish. 😉 As a rule of thumb you can have 1 fish per gallon of water.
+A small backyard above ground swimming pool would work perfectly for the fish tank.
+But don’t swim in the fish tank once you add the fish. 😉 As a rule of thumb, you can have 1 fish per gallon of water.
 Some sites will say you need 2-3 gallons or more per fish, but 1 fish per gallon will increase annual yield)

 What Kind of Fish?